Rxbrooks15/D3_chess_data_visualization-/README.md

 Slider:
-sliderpoitns represent years: leftmost is 2017 and rightmost is 2023 slider points zoom in based on increasing the distance between the years Note* The START slider length usually has to be less than the END slider length having the start slider greater than the end shows the points backwards
+sliderpoints represent years: leftmost is 2017 and rightmost is 2023 slider points zoom in based on increasing the distance between the years Note* The START slider length usually has to be less than the END slider length having the start slider greater than the end shows the points backwards